1Hive/conviction-voting-cadcad/algorithm_overview.md

 ## Additional Considerations when Deploying CV

 * Timescales
-    * whether your system is operating in block times, or more human understandable timescales like days or weeks, these considerations need to be factored into your model
+    * whether your system is operating in block times, or more human understandable timescales like hours, days or weeks, these considerations need to be factored into your model
 * Minimum candidacy times
     * proposals should be active for a minimum period to ensure appropriate dialog occurs within the community, regardless of level of support
 * Minimum conviction required for small proposals